April 1, 2025

 First, there's AdSense, which is what allows advertisers to play video ads before and during your video.
 It also plays ads between Shorts, which can also provide creators with revenue.

-Lots of things can effect your AdSense Revenue.
+Lots of factors affect your AdSense revenue and how much YouTubers earn.
 Advertisers can choose specific niches to advertise their content—think cars, beauty, wellness, or gaming.
 Some of those niches might be more expensive for advertisers due to high competition, which means higher rates for the creators in that niche.

 For instance, a channel that reviews luxury cars might get higher CPMs from car manufacturers willing to target auto enthusiasts than a channel that reviews the latest news in literary theory.